Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Discussion

 \subsection{Domain-Specific KG Visualization Designs}

-We began these interviews with the hypothesis that there is a common challenge faced by most KG practitioners which could be addressed by a generalizable KG visualization system.
+We began these interviews with the assumption that there is a common challenge faced by most KG practitioners which could be addressed by a generalizable KG visualization system.
 Instead, we quickly found that -- even though our participants did share common challenges -- their domain-specific needs could not be met by a single visualization solution.
-(14/19) participants explicitly stated they believe that \textbf{visualization challenges for KGs are domain specific for end users}.
+Many (14/19) participants explicitly stated they believe that \textbf{visualization challenges for KGs are domain specific for end users}.

-\begin{displayquote} It's probably going to be really hard to find visual metaphors that work for everybody, right?
-And one that works for different tasks, right?
-I think the domain or the application will prioritize how you visually present the data, and then that's what a useful visual metaphor for the data will be.
-It's going to be conversations like these where you have to customize your metaphors, and maybe offer flexibility. -P10 \end{displayquote}
+\begin{displayquote} It's probably going to be really hard to find visual metaphors that work for everybody\ldots and for different tasks, right?
+I think the domain will prioritize how you visually present the data, and then that's what a useful visual metaphor for the data will be. -P10 \end{displayquote}

 As P2 told us: ``\textit{It's going to be hard to make a generalization unless you know the exact use cases}.''
-Creating effective KG visualizations will require additional formal or informal user studies\cite{selmdmair2012dsm} to understand the end users' data domain, questions, and needs.
+Creating effective KG visualizations will require additional formal or informal user studies\cite{selmdmair2012dsm} to understand the end users' data domain, applications, questions, and needs.